-We create our hot topic audience report at the end of every TV season so that our clients have quick and easy access to the TV viewing trends in Canada.
+At the end of each TV season, we create an audience analysis report to provide our clients with quick and easy access to the latest TV viewing trends in Canada.

 The seasonality of TV viewing plays a critical role in programming and media planning and buying.
 In particular, fall remains a key period for the TV industry, as this is when many new and returning shows start.
 How well the shows perform during this time period determines whether they’ll return in the spring.

 While fall is a crucial period for the TV industry, the spring TV schedule also holds significant importance.
 Mid-season premieres and finales are often aired during the spring, which can make or break a show's success.
 If we're lucky it can also provide excitement at the end of hockey season if our teams are performing well and appear in the Stanley Cup playoffs.

 By analyzing TV viewing trends media planners and buyers can make informed decisions to reach their target audiences effectively.
 Our hot topic audience report provides valuable insights into TV viewing trends in Canada, including the top-performing stations and programs.
 With this information, clients can make data-driven decisions to optimize their media strategies and reach their advertising goals.

 What our TV report covers

 Share of viewing trends by station groups (ie conventional vs specialty TV).

 Top performing TV stations including AMA (000s) and share of viewing.

 Top performing programs including TV ratings and percentage of live viewing.

 Our TV audience analysis report is created using our API, Conex.
 This is a powerful tool that directly accesses Numeris TV PPM data.
 This data can then be fed seamlessly into data visualization tools such as Excel or Microsoft PowerBI.